-- Avoid talking about what has happened: Although it may be really difficult to start with, talking to someone you can trust can make all the difference. - Drinking more, taking drugs: It can be tempting to try and blot out the pain of what has happened, but the short term oblivion doesn't take away the sadness and is likely to make you feel worse. - Hurrying to make big decisions: It may be better to let some time pass before making major changes to your life.
+- Avoid talking about what has happened: Although it may be difficult, talking to someone you can trust might be helpful. - Drinking more, taking drugs: It can be tempting to try and dull the pain, but the short term oblivion doesn't take away the sadness and is likely to make you feel worse. - Hurrying to make big decisions: It may be better to let some time pass before making major changes to your life.